AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a message explaining how you can access the help page.
+The help page contains all the features of HireHive.

 ![help message](images/helpMessage.png)